Leo J. Ryan

 1968: Delegate, Democratic National Convention

-• Congressman Ryan visited the Jonestown compound to investigate reports that some members of the People's Temple had been abused by its leader, Jim Jones.
+- Assassination: Ryan was shot more than twenty times on November 18, 1978 and died instantly.
+Congressman Ryan had visited the Jonestown compound to investigate reports that some members of the People's Temple had been abused by its leader, Jim Jones.
 During his visit to Jonestown, a cult-member attempted to attack Ryan with a knife.
 Ryan's group left Jonestown for a nearby airport, where it was attacked by members of the temple.
 Five people (including Ryan) were killed and nine were injured (including Congressional Aide Jackie Speier).

-• From 2002-2006, Erin Ryan worked as a aide to State Sen. Jackie Speier.
+- Family Public Service: From 2002-2006, Erin Ryan worked as a aide to State Sen. Jackie Speier.
 She currently works (2008-Present) as Legislative Counsel for Congresswoman Speier.
-Patricia Ryan serves as the Executive Director of the California Mental Health Directors Association.
+Patricia Ryan previously served as the Executive Director of the California Mental Health Directors Association.

 Source: California Blue Book (1963), (1967), (1971)